Medically reviewed by Dr Helena Watson on 6th June 2020

 Get more vitamin D

-As we mentioned above, your baby is growing her teeth this week!
+As we mentioned above, your baby is growing their teeth this week!
 If your diet is low in Vitamin D, now’s the time to talk to your doctor about a pregnancy-safe supplement.

 Exercise is a good way to release those feel-good endorphins, so unless your doctor has told you otherwise, joining a pregnancy yoga class this week could be a good idea.

-Shopping time!
-You're getting bigger now find yourself some pregnancy trousers with elastic waistbands, leggings, or dresses or skirts in the summer to keep cool.
-It's time to start thinking about buying some maternity pieces.
+You're getting bigger now so find yourself some pregnancy trousers with elastic waistbands, leggings, or dresses or skirts in the summer to keep cool.
+You may find your growing boobs could do with a maternity bra too.

-Baby names: A nice thing to tick off your list this week is to start to come up with some potential baby names!
+A nice thing to tick off your list this week is to start to come up with some potential baby names!
 It's never too early.
-Check out the most popular baby names of 2019 so far.
+Check out the most popular baby names of 2022 so far.